 Will I receive Form 1099-R?

-You will receive Form 1099-R if you received a $10 or greater distribution from your retirement plan during the tax year.
+You will receive Form 1099-R if you received distribution of $10 or more from your retirement plan during the tax year.
 You may also receive a variation of Form 1099-R if your plan falls under a more specific category.
 Other versions of the form include:

 - Form CSA 1099R